General · · 16 min read

 Evaluate Timing Considerations for Firing Your Attorney

-Close to Trial: If your matter is approaching trial, it may be too late to switch legal representatives without jeopardizing the integrity of your situation.
+• Approaching trial: If your matter is approaching trial, it may be too late to switch legal representatives without jeopardizing the integrity of your situation.
 Courts are often hesitant to approve substitutions close to trial dates, as this can lead to delays and affect the overall proceedings.
 A 2024 study indicated that 70% of substitution motions result in deadline extensions, particularly in complicated situations, underscoring the importance of strategic timing in your decision-making process.

 Conclusion